This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 Paying to Get Free Stock Photos

-I know, I know, worst title ever, but I couldn’t come up with a better description of what this category is.
+Yep.
+I know.
+Worst title ever, but I couldn’t come up with a better description of what this category is.

-What I basically mean is that upgrading to a paid plan on design tools you already use may come with some additional benefits.
+I basically mean that upgrading to a paid plan on design tools you already use may come with some additional benefits.

 If you run a blog, you are going to use tools to edit and create visuals for your posts and social media.
 And most tools already include a lot of stock images in their free plans.

 The real gems however are often part of a paid plan and these apps offer access to a bigger volume of images when you go pro.